christhompson/loredb/README.md

 `loredb.py update timestamp author lore`

-This will update the author and/or lore of a single piece of lore matching `timestamp`.
+This will update the author and/or lore of a single piece of lore with time matching `timestamp`.

 `loredb.py delete timestamp`

-This will delete a single piece of lore matching `timestamp`.
+This will delete a single piece of lore with time matching `timestamp`.

 Both `update` and `delete` will exit with an error if there is either no lore matching `timestamp` or more than one piece of lore that matches.